 Arista Company Profile

-A filing-grounded evidence node for AI networking fabric economics, showing how cloud switching demand can produce operating leverage with far lower direct CapEx intensity than manufacturing-heavy infrastructure layers.
+A filing-grounded company profile for AI networking fabric economics, showing how cloud switching demand can produce operating leverage with far lower direct CapEx intensity than manufacturing-heavy infrastructure layers.

-Role: AI networking fabric / cloud switching evidence node.
+Role: AI networking fabric / cloud switching profile.

 FY2024 highlights